ubikampus/ubilocation/doc/import-floorplan.md

 ## 3. Deploy the georeferenced floor plan

-The deploy the georeferenced raster file we need to edit a Dockerfile, which describes a portion our build process.
+To deploy the georeferenced raster file we need to edit a Dockerfile, which describes a portion of our build process.
 To be more specific, the file we need to edit is `/maptiles/Dockerfile`.
 This file should be fairly readable even if you haven't used Docker before.
 To change the floor plan we'll change the URL portion of the following line

 ```
 RUN mkdir /build && curl -L -o /build/floorplan.tif "https://drive.google.com/uc?export=download&id=..."